Dwight Freeney: Indianapolis Colts

-Freeney was fined $20,000 by the NFL for his expletive-laced interview following the end of the Colts 2008–09 playoff campaign which ended with a 23-17 overtime playoff loss to the San Diego Chargers.
+Freeney was fined $20,000 by the NFL for his expletive-laced interview following the end of the Colts 2008–09 playoff campaign which ended with a 23–17 overtime playoff loss to the San Diego Chargers in the Wild Card Round.
 The NFL cited Freeney for making "inappropriate comments on officiating," according to the Indianapolis Star.
 Freeney, frustrated by the three defensive penalties incurred as the Chargers made their game-winning drive, told Yahoo!
-Sports after the game: "Those were the worst [expletive] calls I've seen in a long time ...
+Sports after the game: "Those were the worst fucking calls I've seen in a long time ...
 To have a game of that magnitude taken out of your hands, it's just disgusting.
-It's not like they made one [expletive] bad call -- it's three calls, in overtime ...
-They need to start investigating some other [expletive]."
+It's not like they made one fucking bad call -- it's three calls, in overtime ...
+They need to start investigating some other shit."

+For his performance in the 2009 season, Freeney earned his fifth Pro Bowl appearance and earned first team All-Pro honors for the third time.
+He was ranked 15th by his fellow players on the NFL Top 100 Players of 2011.

 In 2012, Freeney converted from defensive end to outside linebacker under new head coach Chuck Pagano.
 Due to injury and not adjusting to his position-change well, Freeney struggled and finished the season with only five sacks and 12 tackles.

 On February 15, 2013, Freeney was told he would not be re-signed by the Colts.
 Freeney left as the all-time franchise leader in sacks with 107.5, but was surpassed by former teammate Robert Mathis the next season.
 Mathis would also break Freeney's franchise season record of 16 sacks the following season, too, when he tallied 19.5.

 San Diego Chargers

 On May 18, 2013, Freeney signed a two-year deal with the San Diego Chargers.
-During the 2013 season, Freeney suffered a season-ending injury and recorded a career low with 0.5 sacks.
+During the 2013 season, Freeney suffered a season-ending quad injury against the Dallas Cowboys in week 4 and recorded a career low with 0.5 sacks.

 In 2014, Freeney looked to bounce back from the previous year and did.
 Throughout the season, Freeney was only used as a pass rush specialist coming out only on passing downs.
 Against the Seattle Seahawks Freeney sacked Russell Wilson, which contributed to a Chargers victory.
 The next week, Freeney got a sack against the Buffalo Bills.
 Against the 49ers, Dwight Freeney and Ricardo Mathews sacked and forced a Colin Kaepernick fumble leading to a Chargers touchdown.
 The next week recorded one sack against Chase Daniel and the Chiefs.
 Freeney finished the season with 10 tackles, 3.5 sacks, and a pass deflect.